CyberArk vs JumpServer: A direct comparison

 JumpServer supports:

-• Multi-Factor Authentication (MFA): TOTP, WebAuthn, DUO, SMS
+• MFA: TOTP, WebAuthn, DUO, SMS

-• Single Sign-On: OIDC, SAML 2.0, OAuth2, LDAP/AD, CAS
+• Single sign-on: OIDC, SAML 2.0, OAuth2, LDAP/AD, CAS

 • Session recording: full video capture and command-level audit logs